Heinosuke Gosho: Life

 A firm believer in humanism, Gosho tried to reduce militarist content in his wartime films, and showed solidarity with dismissed co-workers during the Toho studios strike of 1948.
 In 1950 he started the independent production company Studio Eight together with Shirō Toyoda and other former studio employees.
 Studio Eight's first production was Gosho's 1951 drama Dispersed Clouds about an unhappy young woman from Tokyo finding fulfilment as assistant of a country doctor.
 His best-known works of this era are the social realist marriage drama Where Chimneys Are Seen (1953), which was shown in competition at the Berlin International Film Festival, and Yellow Crow (1957), the portrait of a troubled father-son-relationship, which received the Golden Globe Award for Best Foreign Language Film.
 Although his films grew darker in tone by the mid-1950s, evident in works like An Inn at Osaka, about a group of Osaka residents struggling with an unrestrained materialistic environment, he stayed true to his ideals of "tolerance, compromise and rationality".

 Gosho was also one of the first major Japanese directors to work extensively for television as a writer.
 Due to the rapid changes in the film industry at the time, Gosho's work in the 1960s alternated mostly between melodrama and shomin-geki, sometimes not exceeding well-made commercial entertainment.
 Notable films of this era are Hunting Rifle (1961), based on Yasushi Inoue's novella about an adulterous couple, An Innocent Witch (1965), the account of a young prostitute falling victim to superstition, and Rebellion of Japan (1967), a love story set against the backdrop of the February 26 Incident.
 His last feature-length directorial effort was the puppet film Meiji haru aki (1968).

 Between 1964 and 1980, Gosho served as president of the Directors Guild of Japan.
-Although having repeatedly worked with internationally known actresses and actors like Kinuyo Tanaka, few of his films have been seen in the West.
+Although having repeatedly worked with internationally known actresses and actors like Kinuyo Tanaka, few of his films have been seen in the Western world.
 In 1989–1990, a retrospective of his work was held by the Japan Society and the Museum of Modern Art, New York.